nuvitekdev/SalesforceFrameworks/force-app/main/UtilityComponents/sessionManagement/README.md

 ### Common Issues

 1. **Sessions Not Being Tracked**:
-   - Verify "Force logout on session timeout" is enabled
+   - Verify Change Data Capture is enabled for User object
-   - Check Session Configuration metadata
+   - Check Session Configuration metadata settings
-   - Ensure triggers are active
+   - Ensure UserChangeEventTrigger is active
+   - Verify utility bar components are added to your app

+2. **Logout Not Being Detected**:
+   - Ensure Session Logout Tracker is added to utility bar
+   - Check browser console for errors
+   - Verify logout button detection patterns match your org
+   - Check localStorage for stale session data

-2. **Batch Job Not Running**:
+3. **Batch Job Not Running**:
    - Check Scheduled Jobs in Setup
    - Verify job is in "Waiting" state
    - Re-run `SessionTimeoutMonitor.scheduleJob()`

+4. **Browser Close Not Working**:
+   - Browser close detection has a 15-minute timeout
+   - Check browser console before closing
+   - Ensure JavaScript is enabled
+   - Some browsers may block beforeunload events

-3. **Users Not Being Deactivated**:
+5. **Users Not Being Deactivated**:
    - Check Enable_Auto_Deactivation\_\_c setting
    - Verify user has no active sessions
    - Check debug logs for errors